neonzoul/AutomateOS-v1.0/docs/technical/Devlog/sprint4/Sprint4-TechnicalBreakdown.md

 ### 1.3 Document the variables

-- Update the project README or create docs/.env.md explaining each environment variable and how to set it (e.g., Slack webhook URL, Google API key).
+- Update the project README or create docs/.env.md explaining each environment variable and how to set it (e.g., Slack webhook URL, Notion Integration Token).
 Stress that developers should never commit real API keys to the repo.

 ---